2021 Africa Cup of Nations final: Pre-match

 The Olembe Stadium, which hosted the final.

 Senegal's starting lineup was almost unchanged from the team which had started against Burkina Faso in the semi-finals, the only change being Ismaïla Sarr who started in place of Bamba Dieng.
 Egypt also made a change from the semi-finals, with Emam Ashour starting at right-back instead of Omar Kamal, who was suspended after receiving two yellow cards during the knockout stage.
 Egypt's coach Carlos Queiroz was suspended from the match after being dismissed in the semi-finals, so assistant coach Diaa El-Sayed took his place on the touchline.

 South African referee Victor Gomes officiated the final, accompanied by compatriot Zakhele Siwela and Souru Phatsoane of Lesotho as assistant referees.
-Jean Jacques Ndala Ngambo and Olivier Safari from the Democratic Republic of the Congo were on duty as the fourth official and reserve assistant referee respectively, while Adil Zourak of Morocco served as the video assistant referee.
+Jean-Jacques Ndala and Olivier Safari from the Democratic Republic of the Congo were on duty as the fourth official and reserve assistant referee respectively, while Adil Zourak of Morocco served as the video assistant referee.
 Having previously officiated during the 2019 tournament, Gomes had refereed three matches during the 2021 tournament, including the quarter-final between Senegal and Equatorial Guinea.
 He was the first South African to referee an Africa Cup of Nations final.

 A minute's silence was held before kick-off in memory of Rayan Oram, a five-year-old boy from Morocco who had died the day prior to the game after being trapped down a well for four days.